catppuccin/vitepress/README.md

    export default DefaultTheme;
    ```

-   See [extending the default theme](https://vitepress.dev/guide/extending-default-theme#extending-the-default-theme) for more information.
+   See ["Extending the Default Theme | VitePress"](https://vitepress.dev/guide/extending-default-theme#extending-the-default-theme) for more information.

-3. Set syntax highlighting to Catppuccin
+3. Configure syntax highlighting in your VitePress configuration file:

    `.vitepress/config.mts`

    ```ts